-At Suffolk Law, Melissa was awarded an Academic Leadership Scholarship for being among the top students in her section, “Best Brief” in Legal Practice Skills, and an American Jurisprudence Award in Administrative Law.
+At Suffolk Law, Melissa was awarded an Academic Leadership Scholarship for being among the top five students in her section, “Best Brief” in Legal Practice Skills, and an American Jurisprudence Award in Administrative Law.

 At Tufts, Melissa was elected to several honor societies including Tau Beta Pi, Eta Kappa Nu and Golden Key, and won several academic awards including the Morris and Sid Heyman Prize for “academic achievement and future promise” among Electrical Engineering students, and the Class of 1898 Prize for “high scholarly ability together with a wide range of intellectual interests and competence."
 She served two terms as Co-President of the Society of Women Engineers.